Edwards A. Park (doctor): The Harriet Lane Home

 Park spent half of his life working at the Johns Hopkins Hospital in Baltimore, Maryland.

-When Howland died in 1926, Park was inaugurated as the new Professor of Pediatrics who would oversee the operations of the Harriet Lane Home.
-Thus, Park became the successor of Howland and the third director of the Harriet Lane Home in the two decades that would follow (1926–1947).
+When Howland died in 1926, Park was inaugurated as the new professor of Pediatrics who would oversee the operations of the Harriet Lane Home.
+Thus, he became the successor of Howland, and the third director of the Harriet Lane Home in the two decades to follow (1926–1947).
 Six months after settling into his new position, Park realized that children in the Baltimore dispensaries were receiving significantly lower quality care compared to children who could afford to be treated at the hospital.
 Frustrated at this social phenomenon, Park went to Dr. Edward Carter, who was then a cardiologist in the Department of Medicine.
-Park asked Carter whether he would support the establishment of a pediatric clinic.
-On 1 December 1927, Park collaborated with the Rockefeller Institute and the Commonwealth Fund to set up a pediatric heart disease clinic at Johns Hopkins in the outpatient dispensary.
+He asked Carter whether he would support the establishment of a pediatric clinic.
+On December 1, 1927, Park collaborated with the Rockefeller Institute and the Commonwealth Fund to set up a pediatric heart disease clinic at Johns Hopkins in the outpatient dispensary.

-Before Park's arrival, the Harriet Lane Home was merely an obscure clinic where pediatrics was viewed as a specialty that held very little status.
-Although the full-time system had recently begun to flourish in the United States, it was difficult for most of the hospitals and clinics to adhere entirely to its principles.
-Under Howland, the university started to pour in intellectual and financial investments to a full-time pediatric system, but Park ultimately played the transitional role in ensuring the permanence of the system.
-Park invoked concerns about access to and cost of pediatric health care and advocated for a central focus surrounding a few particular diseases.
+Before Park's arrival, the Harriet Lane Home was an obscure clinic where pediatrics was viewed as a specialty that held very little status.
+Although the full-time system had recently begun to flourish in the United States, it was difficult for most hospitals and clinics to adhere entirely to its principles.
+Under Howland, the university started to pour intellectual and financial investments into a full-time pediatric system, but Park ultimately played the transitional role in ensuring the permanence of the system.
+Park invoked concerns about access to and cost of pediatric health care, and advocated for a central focus surrounding a few particular diseases.